-- A minimum of 60 semester credits in courses numbered 1000 or - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - All PHAR courses must be completed at ARCC or have been approved for credit for prior learning. - Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without no-

-♦ Course has prerequisite - see course schedule or catalog description.
+- A minimum of 60 semester credits in courses numbered 1000 or above - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Satisfy residency requirements. - A minimum grade of C must be earned in all program requirements. - All PHAR courses must be completed at ARCC or have been approved for credit for prior learning. - Completion of specific degree requirements. - To complete your program, please submit the appropriate application found here. - The requirements of this program are subject to change without notice. - ♦ Course has prerequisite see course schedule or catalog description. - ^ Course requires Instructor permission.

-☐ BIOL 1106 Principles of Biology I .
-4 ☐ BIOL 2201 ♦ Microbiology ☐ ENGL 1120 ♦ Cross-Current College Writing and Critical Reading OR ☐ ENGL 1121 ♦ College Writing and Critical Reading .
-4 ☐ PHAR 1100 Introduction to Pharmaceuticals Lec/Lab .
-2 ☐ PHAR 2100 ♦ Pharmacy Communications Lec/Lab .
-2 ☐ PHAR 2110 ♦ Pharmacy Medications Lab .
-2 ☐ PHAR 2120 ♦ Drug Use and Reactions Lec/Lab ☐ PHAR 2130 ♦ Pharmacy Administration and Medical Billing Lab ☐ PHAR 2297^ Pharmacy Technician Internship .
-5 ☐ PHIL 1200 Medical Ethics
+☐ BIOL 1106 Principles of Biology I

+☐ BIOL 2201 ♦ Microbiology

+☐ ENGL 1120 ♦ Cross-Current College Writing and Critical Reading

+OR

+☐ ENGL 1121 ♦ College Writing and Critical Reading

+☐ PHAR 1100 Introduction to Pharmaceuticals Lec/Lab

+☐ PHAR 2100◆ Pharmacy Communications Lec/Lab

+☐ PHAR 2110◆ Pharmacy Medications Lab

+☐ PHAR 2120♦ Drug Use and Reactions Lec/Lab

+☐ PHAR 2130♦ Pharmacy Administration and Medical Billing Lab 2

+☐ PHAR 2297^ Pharmacy Technician Internship

+☐ PHIL 1200 Medical Ethics